ietf-rats-wg/draft-ietf-rats-corim/draft-ietf-rats-corim.md

 Phase 5: Verifier Augmentation

 Claims related to Verifier-applied consistency checks are asserted under the authority of the Verifier.
-For example, the `attest-key-triple-record` may contain a cryptographic key to which the Verifier applies certificate path construction and validation.
+For example, the Verifier may supply evidence freshness nonces to the Attester to be included in Evidence.
-Validation may reveal an expired certificate.
+If a Verifier nonce is used, the Verifier may augment the ACS with a nonce Claim using Verifier authority.
-The Verifier implementation might generate a certificate path validation exception that is handled externally, or it could generate a Claim that the certificate path is invalid.
+If the Attester returns the nonce, it may also augment the ACS using Attester authority.

 Phase 6: Policy Augmentation

 Appraisal policy inputs could result in Claims that augment the ACS.
 For example, an Appraisal Policy for Evidence may specify that if all of a collection of subcomponents satisfy a particular quality metric, the top-level component also satisfies the quality metric.
 The Verifier might generate an Endorsement ECT for the top-level component that asserts a quality metric.
-Details about the policy applied may also augment the ACS.
+Details about the applied policy may augment the ACS.
 An internal representation of policy details, based on the policy ECT, as described in {{sec-ir-policy}}, contains the environments affected by the policy with policy identifiers as Claims.

 Phase 7: Attestation Results Production and Transformation